Netcracker/KubeMarine/documentation/Troubleshooting.md

 ** server can't find kubernetes.default: NXDOMAIN
 ```

-**Root cause**: Images with `busybox` utility that represents `nslookup` command could have issues with `search` directives in `/etc/resolv.conf`.
+**Root cause**: Images with the `busybox` utility that represents the `nslookup` command could have issues with the `search` directives in `/etc/resolv.conf`.

-**Solution**: Use FQDN instead of short name that consists of `service` and `namespace` only, e.g.: `kubernetes.default.svc.cluster.local` instead of `kubernetes.default`.
-In some cases addition `bind-tools` package fixes the issue with short names resolving.
-More information:
+**Solution**: Use FQDN instead of a short name, which consists of `service` and `namespace` only.
+For example, `kubernetes.default.svc.cluster.local` instead of `kubernetes.default`.
+In some cases, addition of `bind-tools` package fixes the issue with short names.
+For more information, refer to the following:
 * [https://github.com/docker-library/busybox/issues/48](https://github.com/docker-library/busybox/issues/48)
 * [https://stackoverflow.com/questions/65181012/does-alpine-have-known-dns-issue-within-kubernetes](https://stackoverflow.com/questions/65181012/does-alpine-have-known-dns-issue-within-kubernetes)

 ### Case 2

-**Symptoms**: A pod that is attached to `hostNetwork` can't resolve a name periodically or constantly, even if it's FQDN.
-The error message is the following:
+**Symptoms**: A pod that is attached to `hostNetwork` cannot resolve a name periodically or constantly, even if it is FQDN.
+The following error message is displayed:

 ```
 $ nslookup kubernetes.default.svc.cluster.local
 ;; connection timed out; no servers could be reached
 ```

-**Root cause**: Traffic from node network to pod network is blocked for UDP port 53
+**Root cause**: Traffic from node network to pod network is blocked for UDP port 53.

-**Solution**: Change cloud provider configuration to allow the traffic on IaaS layer.
-In OpenStack the Security Groups manage the allowed traffic.
+**Solution**: Change the cloud provider configuration to allow the traffic on the IaaS layer.
+In OpenStack, the Security Groups manage the allowed traffic.

 # Troubleshooting Kubemarine